Merchant FAQ

 Still comparing options?

-The product docs show the guided admin journey and the buyer-facing runtime flow used for shared pack ordering.
+The product docs show the guided admin journey and the buyer-facing storefront flow used for shared pack ordering.

 Open docs